3 common stroke symptoms

 A stroke can affect the nerve pathway responsible for vision.
 This typically causes visual field loss in one half of both eyes.

 Visual field loss can be identified if your loved one is unable to see you when standing next to them on a particular side.
+In the diagram above, the left side is affected so there may be little response when standing to the left of this individual.

 Like all deficits after a stroke, vision can improve.
 However, there’s no medical treatment to restore sight.
 Glasses improve the clarity of vision but do not change the area that someone can see.